• Skip to Content

 ACC 1833 credit hours (lecture: 3 | lab: 0)

-QuickBooks Certified User Preparation
+QuickBooks Online Certified User Preparation

 Recommended: ACC 153 or prior accounting knowledge.